zacanger/niddesa/text/generated-translations/mahaniddesa/07-sinhala-google.md

 This is relaxation.

 [APZ 49.6] (# apz49.6) # apz49.6 .ref .apz කවර What is graduation leave?
 And defilements
 Masses and consecrations are said to be degrees.
-Graduation rest to immortal Nirvana Saw.
-Someone who appeased all the editors removed all the filth This nirvana is when the craving is extinguished and at some point the bond is broken Graduation is a break.
+Graduation rest to immortal Nibbana Saw.
+Someone who appeased all the editors removed all the filth This Nibbana is when the craving is extinguished and at some point the bond is broken Graduation is a break.

 [APZ 49.7] (# apz49.7) {# apz49.7 .ref .apz ට Adherents of Infertility
-For those who have rest, the body is at rest, and for those who have a pure mind, it is very clean Mindfulness is also the goal of the mind for those who have attained Nirvana and are not defiled There will also be a graduation break.
+For those who have rest, the body is at rest, and for those who have a pure mind, it is very clean Mindfulness is also the goal of the mind for those who have attained Nibbana and are not defiled There will also be a graduation break.

 [APZ 49.8] (# apz49.8) # apz49.8 .ref .apz} "Discipline at rest."
 That 's it